nimble/FlappyBird/README.md

 ## Description
 ```
-This Project was designed for the sole purpose of re-creating Flappy Bird from iOS & Android for our Final Project for ICS4U in Turing.
-We recieved a perfect mark for this Project (thank you Mr.Vandenburg).
+This Project was designed for the sole purpose of re-creating the beloved game Flappy Bird from iOS & Android App Store / Play Store for our Final Project for ICS4U in Turing.
+We recieved a perfect mark for this Project (thank you Mr.Vandenberg).
 ```
 ### How to Run